-In 2002, Levi scored that success with "Less Than Perfect” starring Sara Rue and Andy Dick.
+“Less Than Perfect” starring Sara Rue and Andy Dick.
 After 79 episodes, the show was cancelled.
 Not a bad run, but syndication rights truly arrive after 100 shows have been shot.

 Alas, disappointment is a well–documented aspect of any thespian’s life.
 Having a show become an enormous hit as a strike halts production, for Levi, is merely another chapter in the

 As “Chuck” visited NBC for its final two episodes January 24 to close its strike-shortened season, Levi sat down with SheKnows to talk about his hit show and the emotions surrounding

-We spoke last week – about ‘Spiral’ along with his writer-director good friend, Joel David Moore -- but we caught up with the man again about his TV show, “Chuck.”
+We spoke last week – about ‘Spiral’ along with his writer-director good friend, Joel David Moore — but we caught up with the man again about his TV show, “Chuck.”

 we’re able to give people a little something to tide them over until the strike is over.
 It’s nice to have a little bit to chew on and to remind people that we’re still there.

 stranger things have happened.
 I have to believe that whatever is going to be is going to be and in the meantime to have a couple of new episodes for everyone, it’s fun and we’re really